STBrinkmann/geobrinkmann/content/post/2025-01-14-nuernberg-greenspace-availability-index/index.en.md

 ## Data

-We first load key R packages, define a URL to retrieve data files from Zenodo, and then import the relevant spatial datasets: administrative boundaries (AOI), NDVI and LAI rasters, and a binary land-cover raster for greenspace analysis.
+The relevant spatial datasets have been uploaded on Zenodo: administrative boundaries (AOI), NDVI and LAI rasters, and a binary land-cover raster for greenspace analysis.

 ``` r
 library(sf)